Ralph-Lee/blog/count-instances-of-a-substring-in-a-sql-varchar-column.md

       <span style="color: #8000ff">@NumInstances</span>
       <span style="color: blue">AS</span> NumInstancesFound </span>
   </code>
-  <h3></h3>

 It'd take a tiny bit of modification to convert the logic to perform the REPLACE/LEN statement on a column, rather than a table.

       <font color="#0000ff">SELECT  myColumn       <br /><font color="#0000ff">FROM<font color="#800000">myTable<br /><font color="#0000ff">WHERE<font color="#800000">(<font color="#ff00ff"><i>LEN</i><font color="#800000">(<font color="#800000">myColumn<font color="#800000">)<font color="#c0c0c0">-<font color="#ff00ff"><i>LEN</i><font color="#800000">(<font color="#ff00ff"><i>REPLACE</i><font color="#800000">(<font color="#800000">myColumn<font color="#c0c0c0">,<font color="#800000">@mySubstring<font color="#c0c0c0">,<font color="#ff0000">''<font color="#800000">)<font color="#800000">)<font color="#800000">)<font color="#c0c0c0">/<font color="#ff00ff"><i>LEN</i><font color="#800000">(@<font color="#800000">mySubstring<font color="#800000">)<font color="#c0c0c0">><font color="#000000">1<font color="#008000"><i>--where we want to find 2 or more occurrences</i>

-  <h3>Any better ways?</h3>
+###Any better ways?###
 Having solved the problem in a fairly string-manipulative way, I wondered if there were any other ways to achieve this in the database layer.
 The other possibilities:

-*
-  **Write a CLR stored procedure**.
-Here you could use your .NET Framework features to EASILY bust this out with a simple one-liner: String.Split() and Array.Length().
+* **Write a CLR stored procedure**.
+Here you could use your .NET Framework features to *easily* bust this out with a simple one-liner: `String.Split()` and `Array.Length()`.
 Better?
 Perhaps for maintainability or the abstraction of the logic.
 It's a bit heavy for my tastes.
-*
-  **Set-based**.
+* **Set-based**.
 Given that's what SQL is actually for, you could perform some gymnastics on the column/variable, but the amount of code would be much more than the REPLACE/LEN solution above.